JetBrains-Research/llm-guide-refactorings/README.md

 <!-- Plugin description -->
 Researching collaboration between LLMs and IDEs to perform automated Extract Function refactoring.
-It combines the power of ChatGPT to provide suggestions about what fragments of code can be extracted from a large function, but leverage the reliability of IntelliJ IDE to carry out correctly the code transformations.
+It combines the power of ChatGPT to provide suggestions about what fragments of code can be extracted from a large function, but leverages the reliability of IntelliJ IDE to carry out correctly the code transformations.
 <!-- Plugin description end -->